 But here comes the important question

-If you are someone with an Apple device, be it a Mac, iPad, Apple TV or iPhone then it would be very easy for you.
-Just head over to this page on Apple website on the event date and there would be a stream over there to check out stuff.
+If you are someone with an Apple device, be it a Mac, iPad, Apple TV, or iPhone then it would be very easy for you.
+Just head over to this page on the Apple website on the event date and there will be a stream over there to check out stuff.

-Even for people with Windows 10 based PCs with Microsoft Edge browser installed it won’t be that much of a hassle.
+Even for people with Windows 11/10-based PCs with Microsoft Edge browser installed it won’t be that much of a hassle.

 Even if you miss out on the event, you can always watch it later on on the Apple Events page.
 You can expect the whole event to be somewhere around 2-2.5 hours in duration.
 There would be some sales mumbo jumbo in the beginning but with so many products to showcase expect that to be a very minor part of the presentation.

 If you are an Apple TV user then the process to watch the Apple September event is a little different.
-Instead of going to a site for this you would be able to access and Apple events application just sometime before the event.
+Instead of going to a site for this, you would be able to access an Apple events application just sometime before the event.
 Once it has been opened, users would be welcome by an option to watch the live stream of the September 12 event.

 You need to have a 2nd generation or above Apple TV with 6.2 or later software in order to watch the event.

-If somehow you are not able to watch the Apple live stream because of any reason we would live stream the whole event in Hindi on our channel Inspire2Hindi for people who don’t want to miss out.
+If somehow you cannot watch the Apple live stream for any reason, we will live blog the whole event on Inspire2Rise for people who don’t wish to miss out.

-As soon as the event gets over you can also find our detailed coverage of the same on Inspire2Rise.com here!
+As soon as the event is over you can also find our detailed coverage of the same on Inspire2Rise.com here!

 In case you found it informative, do let us know in the comments section below!

-Keep visiting for more such awesome posts, internet tips, gadget reviews, and remember we cover,
+Keep visiting for more such awesome posts, internet tips, and gadget reviews, and remember we cover,

 “Everything under the Sun!”